 In the third example, A549 cells (human lung adenocarcinoma cells) were pretreated with STAT3 activator-Colivelin20 (100 nM) for 48 hours (h).
 The STAT3 signaling pathway is important for promoting the stemness features of tumor cells21.
 As shown in Figure 3, the proportion of SP cells increased upon Colivelin stimulation.

 In the last example, T47D cells (human breast cancer cells) were pretreated with 0.1 µM FRA1 inhibitor-SKLB816 (also named 13an) for 48 h22.
 FRA1 is a reported gatekeeper of epithelial-mesenchymal transition (EMT) and involved in regulation of tumor stemness23.
-Cells were harvested, counted, and stained with Hoechst 33342.
 As shown in Figure 4, the proportion of SP cells decreased due to the treatment of FRA1 inhibitor.

 FIGURE LEGENDS: